exit9/zfs-installer/README.md

 ## Requirements and functionality

-The program currently supports Ubuntu 18.04 (Bionic).
-It uses the widespread [jonathonf/zfs PPA](https://launchpad.net/~jonathonf/+archive/ubuntu/zfs) for installing the latest ZFS version (0.8.x), which supports native encryption and trimming (among the other improvements over 0.7).
+The program currently supports Ubuntu 19.10 (Bionic).

 EFI boot is required (any modern (2011+) system will do); legacy boot is currently not supported.